awillig/dcp-vardis/dcp-vardis-project/specification/dcp-context.md

 with the inherently available spatial diversity, to a high degree of redundancy and therefore high reliability.
-This overall functionality of information replication throughout the entire network is very useful for global coordination and task allocation purposes.
+This overall functionality of information replication throughout the entire network is very useful for global coordination and task allocation purposes, if it is fast enough.

 The VarDis (Variable Dissemination) protocol, which is a key part of DCP, provides this beacon-based flooding mechanism and offers to